-When: The Big Batsford Bug Hunt takes place from Tuesday 1 to Thursday 31 August 2017.
-The Jungle Book takes place on Thursday 27 July 2017.
+When: The Big Batsford Bug Hunt takes place from Wednesday 1 to Friday 31 August 2018

-How much: The Jungle Book costs £10, £8 for concessions; while the Big Batsford Bug Hunt costs £2.50, plus normal admission prices.
+How much: The Big Batsford Bug Hunt costs £2.50, plus normal admission prices.

 To book: Call Batsford Arboretum on (01386) 701441, email firstname.lastname@example.org, or visit batsarb.co.uk directly.